 Dates for the Diary

 Join us for a relaxed couple of hours in a lovely, calm meet-up just for you.
-We are a safe space for carers who may be experiencing difficulties in life or who need just a little bit of TLC, a listening ear and companionship.

 Find out information from that will help you and your loved one.